mcalamasa/mcalamasa.github.io/projects/project-1.md

   - C++
   - Object Oriented Programming

-summary: My team developed a text based café shop for EE 205, object oriented programming.
+summary: A café shop application that allows the user to order from an imaginary café.
+It is implemented using object oriented programming and runs on terminal.
 ---

 Overtime restaurants and shops have made applications that allow their customers to view and shop for their items without leaving their homes.
-My café does just that, but for an imaginary cafe.
+My café does just that, but for an imaginary café.
 It communicates with the user using text.
 It is implemented with object oriented programming and runs on terminal.

 <img class="ui medium right floated rounded image" src="../images/coffee.jpeg">